bcannariato/Centare---Candidate-Codex/README.md

 ---
 ###Question 7

 What does the following JavaScript code output?
+Write a sentence or two explaining why this is.

 ```javascript
 var i = 0, j = "0";